UCI-ISA-Lab/MultiHeadDepth-HomoDepth/README.md

 ![res](/imgs_for_repo/res.png)
 # MultiHeadDepth-HomoDepth

-This repo is the official implementation of [Efficient Depth Estimation for Unstable Stereo Camera Systems on AR Glasses](https://arxiv.org/abs/2411.10013).
+This repo is the official implementation of [Efficient Depth Estimation for Unstable Stereo Camera Systems on AR Glasses](https://arxiv.org/abs/2411.10013), which is accepted by CVPR 2025.

 # Introduction
-MultiHeadDepth and HomoDepth are two models proposed in ours [paper](https://arxiv.org/abs/2411.10013), targeting the well-rectified and non-rectified stereo image scenarios, respectively.
+MultiHeadDepth and HomoDepth are two models proposed in our [paper](https://arxiv.org/abs/2411.10013), targeting the well-rectified and non-rectified stereo image scenarios, respectively.
 Both models are designed to be lightweight and hardware-friendly, making them well-suited for AR and edge devices.

 ## MultiHeadDepth
 **MultiHeadDepth** consists of Inverted Residual Blocks, Multi-head Cost Volumes, and Conv2DNormActivation Blocks.
 The _Multi-head Cost Volume_ is a newly proposed optimization based on traditional cost volumes.
 Instead of using cosine similarity, we adopt a combination of Layer Normalization and dot-product operations, and further introduce a multi-head mechanism.
 Compared to conventional cost volumes, the Multi-head Cost Volume offers improved perception capabilities and reduced inference latency.

-MultiHeadDepth is suitable for well-rectified input stereo images as input, like [Sceneflow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) and [ATD](https://www.projectaria.com/datasets/adt/) datasets.
+MultiHeadDepth is suitable for well-rectified stereo images as input, like [Sceneflow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html) and [ATD](https://www.projectaria.com/datasets/adt/) datasets.

 <img src="/imgs_for_repo/mulh.png" height="240">

 ## HomoDepth
 **HomoDepth** is a multi-task model for depth estimation and homography estimation, in which depth estimation depends on homography estimation.
-HomoDepthis is suitable for well-rectified input stereo images as input, like [DTU](https://roboimagedata.compute.dtu.dk/?page_id=36) dataset.
+HomoDepthis is suitable for non-rectified stereo images as input, like [DTU](https://roboimagedata.compute.dtu.dk/?page_id=36) dataset.

 ![homo](/imgs_for_repo/homo_stru.png)